MarkusH/blog/content/Development/2014-09-15__en__django-file-and-memory-mail-backend.rst

 :tags: Django, Testing
 :author: Markus Holtermann
+:image: django-logo.png
+:summary: Whenever you write unit or integration tests for your Django
+    application that involves sending mails, you end up with the LocMem mail back-end as a default set by Django during test setup.
+However, if you want to have a look at all the mails that have been sent, you are probably going to choose the File mail back-end.

-Whenever you write unit or integration tests for your Django application that involve sending mails, you end up with the ``LocMem`` mail back-end (``django.core.mail.backends.console .EmailBackend``) as a default set by Django during test setup.
+Whenever you write unit or integration tests for your Django application that involves sending mails, you end up with the ``LocMem`` mail back-end (``django.core.mail.backends.console .EmailBackend``) as a default set by Django during test setup.
 However, if you want to have a look at all the mails that have been sent, you are probably going to choose the ``File`` mail